Moses Ali

-Moses Ali (born 5 April 1939) is a Ugandan lawyer, politician and retired military officer.
-He is the current Second Deputy Prime Minister and Deputy Leader of Government Business in Parliament.
+Moses Ali (5 April 1939 – 18 July 2026) was a Ugandan lawyer, military officer and politician who served as Second Deputy Prime Minister of Uganda from 2021 until May 2026.

-He previously served in the Cabinet of Uganda as Third Deputy Prime Minister and Deputy Leader of Government Business from May 2011 until June 2016.
-He also served as the first First Deputy Prime Minister from June 2016 to May 2021.
-He has served as the elected Member of Parliament for East Moyo County in Adjumani District since 2011.
+Ali served in the Cabinet of Uganda as Third Deputy Prime Minister and Deputy Leader of Government Business in Parliament from May 2011 until June 2016.
+He also served as the first Deputy Prime Minister from June 2016 to May 2021.
+He served as an elected Member of Parliament for East Moyo County in Adjumani District from 2011 until his death on 18 July, 2026.

 Early life and education

+Moses Ali was born on 5 April 1939 in Adjumani District, Atabo district in Pakele division in Adjumani District.
+He was born to Muhammad Ali and Veronica Porsche Ali from Adjumani District.
+He sat his PLE at Erepi Church of Uganda in 1957, and earned a certificate at Church of Uganda Junior S. S. in 1957.
+From 1964 to 1966, he went to Old Kampala S.S. for his general certificate in education.
+He earned a certificate in Officer Cadet Training in Israel.
+He also undertook a certificate in Paratrooper Instructors Training in Israel in 1969, attained a certificate in Company Commanders Course in Israel in 1972.
+In 2007, he got a certificate in education in Law at the University of Wolverhampton in United Kingdom.

-Ali was born on 5 April 1939, in Adjumani District.
-He holds a Bachelor of Laws (LLB) degree from Makerere University.
-He also holds the Diploma in Legal Practice, from the Law Development Center in Kampala.
-Moses Ali also holds qualifications from military educational institutions in Uganda, Israel and the United Kingdom.
-He is a Muslim.
+Ali held a Bachelor of Laws (LLB) degree from Makerere University and a Diploma in Legal Practice from the Law Development Centre (LDC) in Kampala.
+He also held qualifications from various military educational institutions in Uganda, Israel, and the United Kingdom.
+He was a Muslim.